045019/ELK-Stack-Agriculture-Impact-Dashboard/README.md

 ## **1. Introduction**

-This report presents an in-depth analysis of the impact of climate change, resource utilization, and adaptation strategies on global agriculture, based on data visualized using Kibana.
+This report presents an in-depth analysis of the impact of climate change, resource utilization, and adaptation strategies on global agriculture based on data visualized using Kibana.
 The dataset provides key insights into agricultural practices, climate-related variables, and resource distribution across different regions and crop types.
 Through this analysis, we aim to uncover trends, identify areas for improvement, and offer actionable recommendations for enhancing agricultural resilience and sustainability.

 The dataset encompasses a variety of variables, including crop yields, pesticide use, climate conditions (temperature, precipitation, extreme weather events), and economic impacts, with a focus on regional variations and their corresponding agricultural outcomes.